A vanishing theorem for tautological classes of aspherical manifolds: Block homeomorphisms of aspherical manifolds

+is a weak equivalence (resp.\ an $R$-homology equivalence).
+The block Borel conjecture implies the {\pbc}, by pulling back the universal cover of the target, which in turn implies the {\pbc} with $R$-coefficients for any ring $R$.

+The next proposition partly concerns surgery on 4-dimensional topological manifolds, so we recall some terminology from that theory: a group is said to be \emph{good} if it satisfies the $\pi_1$-Null Disk Lemma, see e.g.\ \cite[Introduction]{FT}.
+Groups that are known to be good include elementary amenable groups and groups of subexponential growth, see \cite{Freedman} and \cite{FT}.

-\begin{Prop} Let $M$ be an aspherical manifold whose fundamental group is a Farrell--Jones group.
-If the dimension of $M$ is at least 5, then the block Borel conjecture holds for $M$.
-If the dimension of $M$ is 4, then the map $\iota$ is a 1-coequivalence, in particular the {\pbc} holds for $M$. \end{Prop}
+\begin{Prop} Let $M$ be an aspherical manifold whose fundamental group is a Farrell--Jones group. \begin{enumerate}[(i)] \item If either the dimension of $M$ is at least 5, or the dimension of $M$ is 4 and its fundamental group is good, then the block Borel conjecture holds for $M$. \item If the dimension of $M$ is 4, then the {\pbc} holds for $M$. \end{enumerate} \end{Prop}

 This proposition implies that the block Borel conjecture holds for a very large class of aspherical manifolds, see \cref{status FJ conjecture}.